Coronavirus (COVID-19): Advice and guidance for patients, plus the latest visiting restrictions

 Advanced literature search guide

 Creating alerts in HDAS

-An introduction to, or reminder of, the resources available via NHS Athens, including a tour of the library's Knowledge Zone, suitable for those new to them or returning.
+An introduction to, or reminder of, the resources available via NHS Athens, including a tour of the library's electronic resources, suitable for those new to them or returning.
 These sessions can be held at a venue of your choosing, in groups or individually, and last under an hour.

 This workshop is particularly aimed at those who need to produce reflections for revalidation (e.g. nurses, pharmacists, physiotherapists, etc.), but anyone is welcome, including those who need to write reflections as part of an academic course or those who are interested in how reflective practice can enable them to be a better practitioner!
 In this workshop, we will look at the basic principles of reflective writing and why it is useful, how to write reflectively, what the requirements are for reflections in revalidation for various roles, how to log CPD hours using UpToDate, and how the Library can support you in your revalidation.

 A shortened version of the above training course on Reflective Writing is available here.